zeeshan457/nextjs-portfolio/README.md

 # Portfolio Website

-This is a portfolio website built with Next.js and Tailwind CSS.
-It showcases your skills, projects, and achievements in an elegant and responsive design.
+This is my portfolio website built with Next.js and Tailwind CSS.
+It showcases my skills, projects, and achievements in an elegant and responsive design.

-## Installation

-1. Clone the repository: `git clone https://github.com/judygab/nextjs-portfolio.git`
-2. Navigate to the project directory: `cd portfolio-website`
-3. Install the dependencies: `npm install`

 ## Usage